dhennyacampos/testsmellspreventionguidelines/README.md

 </p>

 <b>Test smells</b> are indications of problems or bad practices in software testing that can lead to inefficient testing or even failure to identify software problems s (PALOMBA
-et al., 2016; PERUMA, 2018; GAROUSI, 2018; ALJEDAANI et al., 2021).
+et al., 2016; PERUMA et. al, 2018; GAROUSI, 2018; ALJEDAANI et al., 2021).
 The literature presents several types of test smells.
 GAROUSI, 2018 presents a catalog with more than 80 ones.
 For this study, we will address the 6 most cited test smells in the literature, which are:

 * Assertion Roulette (AR)